Eco-Flow/comparete/README.md

 # Running the pipeline

-To run the pipeline you need to make a csv input file as described above with either Refseq IDs (these alwasy begin GCF_...), or with genomes, or genomes and annotation files.
+To run the pipeline you need to make a csv input file as described above with either Refseq IDs (these always begin GCF_...), or with genomes, or genomes and annotation files.

 To run with all the different TE programs on a input csv file called `input.csv`: